ansermino/CodeLens/deliverables/iteration-01.review.md

  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

+ * Using anonymous voting to make decisions
+   * This made it more difficult in the case of tie
+ * Trying to get every member to pitch an idea
+   * While this resulted in an abundance of ideas many were dead in the water and we wasted a fair bit of time deciding which would be feasible.

 #### Planned changes